-What are the top things to do in Shenandoah?
+Top things to do in Shenandoah

 Shenandoah National Park has no shortage of beautiful hiking trails, but one of the most impressive is Hawksbill Mountain.
 Rising up into the sky at 4,050 feet tall, there is no better vantage point to see all the colors of the park sprawled out before you.
 It’s also a popular nesting ground for hawks; you can’t get too close, but if you’re lucky you’ll see them swooping through the peaks.

 Make the short drive out of town to Luray Caverns, one of the most beautiful spots in the area.
 Weave through stalactites and stalagmites and listen to the hauntingly beautiful bellow of the Great Stalacpipe Organ, the world’s largest musical instrument, which uses the naturally occurring acoustics (and a little man-made engineering) to create its songs.

 The Shenandoah river flows through the small town, providing one of the best hangout spots for locals, tourists, and wildlife alike.
 In the summer, rent a kayak and paddle down the scenic waterway, stroll through tree-fringed trails, or set up shop with a grill and some burgers for a riverside barbecue.

 Are there vacation rentals with a dedicated workspace in Shenandoah?